Allegheny County Airport: Historic Landmark status

 In 1981, the Pittsburgh History and Landmarks Foundation added the Allegheny County Airport to their List of Historic Landmarks.

+In film

+The airport was featured in the 2002 film The Mothman Prophecies, serving as a small airport in Point Pleasant, West Virginia.

+The airport and terminal were also used in the 1986 movie Gung Ho starring Michael Keaton.

+The 2017 film Last Flag Flying was filmed in the hangar and ramp areas.

 Notable visitors

-Harold Gatty and Wiley Post visited the airport as it was finishing construction both from the ground and air and commented that it was the finest airport they had encountered.
+Early aviators Harold Gatty and Wiley Post visited the airport as it was finishing construction both from the ground and air and commented that it was the finest airport they had encountered.